The Rise Of Sunscreen Anxiety: Are We Taking SPF Too Far?

 Welcome to Sun Blocked, Refinery29’s global call to action to wake up to the serious dangers of tanning.
 No lectures or shaming, we promise.
 Instead, our goal is to arm you with the facts you need to protect your skin to the best of your ability, because there’s no such thing as safe sun.

-Holly, 28, grew up as a self-proclaimed “sun baby” — the kind that could lie in the heat for hours, emerging glowy and unfazed.
-True to form, she recently escaped to Spain in search of sun, sand, and cocktails.
+Holly, 28, grew up as a self-proclaimed “sun baby” — the kind that could lie in the heat for hours, emerging glowy and unphased.
+True to form, she recently escaped to Spain in search of sun, sand and cocktails.
 But on arrival, there were no warm rays — just grey skies and rain on the forecast.

 AdvertisementADVERTISEMENT